Tell us about your organisation and what they do

 We work with a wide variety of organisations, large and small.
 A significant number of these - specialist companies based in the South West, but we are not limited to our locality and proudly work with some international and globally corporations.

 We work closely with many local partners including Bristol model makers, Amalgam.
 Our relationship with Amalgam has been particularly advantageous, with Cubik providing electronic design and Amalgam providing the industrial design and prototype enclosures to complete the cycle on a number of projects.
-We’re currently working collaboratively on an exciting project, scheduled to be completed by Summer 2016.

 We work across all sectors from defence to facilities management, but due to the sensitive nature of our work and the limitations of NDAs and IP restrictions - we cannot always highlight the projects we have been involved in.